Distance Functions and Generalized Means: Duality and Taxonomy: Utility Based Distance Function and Generalized Means

-{From Proposition \ref{AXPROP}, the directional F\"are-Lovell distance function satisfies the axiomatic properties inherited from the standard case $p=1$.
-However, it is well known that the directional distance function (which corresponds to the case $p=-\infty$) does not characterize the strong efficient subset.
-This is due to the fact that the map $ \delta \mapsto \min_{k\in d}\delta_k$ is not strictly increasing.
-The same situation arises with the asymmetric directional distance function derived from the map $ \delta \mapsto \max_{k\in [d]}\delta_k$ that is not strictly increasing.
-Therefore, its maximisation does not impose a required transfer between the netput combinations to reach the efficient subset.}
+Proposition \ref{AXPROP} indicates that the directional F\"are-Lovell distance function satisfies the axiomatic properties inherited from the standard case ($ p = 1 $).
+However, it is well known that the directional distance function (\( p = -\infty \)) does not characterize the strong efficient subset.
+This limitation arises because the map $ \delta \mapsto \min\limits_{k \in [d]} \delta_k $ is not strictly increasing.
+A similar issue occurs with the asymmetric directional distance function derived from the map $ \delta \mapsto \max\limits_{k \in [d]} \delta_k $, which is also not strictly increasing.
+As a result, maximizing these functions does not enforce the necessary adjustments among netput combinations to reach the efficient subset.

-This {generalized} directional F\"are-Lovell distance function extends the properties satisfied by the input directional F\"are-Lovell efficiency measure defined in \cite{bck11}.
-It characterizes the partial efficient subset given a specific direction $g$.
-Notice that, in line with Lemma \ref{compact}.c the efficient subset is characterized by the generalized F\"are-Lovell directional function only when $p>0.$ All these measures clearly belong to the class of slack-based efficiency measures considered in \cite{fw09}.
+The generalized mean directional distance function extends the properties satisfied by the input directional F\"are-Lovell efficiency measure defined in \cite{bck11}.
+It characterizes the partial efficient subset for a given direction \( g \).
+In line with Lemma \ref{compact}.(c), it fully characterizes the efficient subset only when \( p > 0 \) and \( g > 0 \).
+All these measures clearly belong to the class of slack-based efficiency measures considered in \cite{fw09}.